fabian-jetzinger/dalle_inpainting_classification/README.md

 * a new tag being pushed and the resulting new docker image
 * Google Cloud Platform microservice image classification

+# How to use:

+* a new commit pushed to any branch will trigger the doctests
+* a new tag in the form "v*.*" will trigger new builds of base-dockerfile and test-dockerfile being pushed to dockerhub, as well as new build and deployment of service-dockerfile in Google Cloud Run.

 # Setup